SolidLabResearch/WhatsInAPod/content/graph_centric.md

   can be associated with multiple contexts.
   For instance,
-  users could assign triples to specific resources in Web APIs (“this triple is in the documents `/records/2022-15-10.ttl` and `/records/2022-15-10-summary.ttl`”), or smaller ad-hoc groupings could be created
+  users could assign triples to specific resources in Web APIs (“this triple is exposed in the documents `/records/2022-15-10.ttl` and `/records/2022-15-10-summary.ttl`”), or smaller ad-hoc groupings could be created
   (“these triples have a topical relationship”).
-  An API can reflect this context through it resource structure, or by including explicit metadata in its response.
+  An API can reflect this context through its resource structure, or by including explicit metadata in its response.

 - **Policy**:
-  Policies could be assigned to resources in a Web API and/or to individual triples.
+  Policies can be assigned to resources in one of the Web APIs and/or to selections of triples.
-  In case the policies are assigned to individual triples, their inclusion in a response can be conditionally determined by whether or not the requesting agent has access.
+  In case policies are assigned to triples, their inclusion in a response can be conditionally determined by whether or not the requesting agent has access.